 Note that whilst marking for the Certificate (Module A) is primarily computer-marked, moderation and reviewing the remote invigilation software outcomes need to be is done so results will not be issued immediately on completion of the exam.

 Note that marking for modules B, C and D will take longer as they are essay-type answers marked, checked and moderated by volunteers and the remote invigilation and anti-plagiarism software outcomes require review.
 The announcement of results is dependent on the numbers of candidates and the quality of their work each year.

 Successful candidates will be informed when the certificates are due to be sent out.
 All certificates are sent by Royal Mail to the postal address which you have nominated as your preferred address in your records.
 Please check this by logging into the IRSE website, go to "My Account" (top right) and then it will open on your details page.

 Successful Certificate (Module A) candidates are those who have achieved a pass, that is they have "pass", "credit" or "distinction" grades.

-Successful Advanced Diploma candidates are those who have achieved a pass ("pass", "credit" or "distinction" grades) in all four compulsory modules, or an agreed combination of Advanced Diploma modules (Modules B, C and/or D) and previously available modules (please see irse.info/exam for further details).
+Successful Advanced Diploma candidates are those who have achieved a pass ("pass", "credit" or "distinction" grades) in all four compulsory modules, or an agreed combination of modules B, C and/or D and previously available modules (please see irse.info/exam for further details).

-No. Education & Professional Development Committee have agreed that only candidates who pass one or more of the newly available modules (Modules A to D) are eligible for these newly available qualifications.
+No. Education & Professional Development Committee have agreed that only candidates who pass one or more of modules A to D are eligible for the Advanced Diploma.

 If you have any further questions, please see the exam webpages and the associated documents and then if you are still unsure, contact the exam team at email@example.com.